NordicSemiconductor/pc-nrfconnect-launcher/doc/win32-usb-troubleshoot.md

 - **Wait** until Windows 7 has finished binding the right drivers to the USB device(s).
 - Launch nRF Connect Desktop.

-If the nRF USB device enters bootloader mode, or is loaded with new firmware, you may need to repeat this workaround.
+If the nRF USB device enters bootloader mode for the first time, or is loaded with new firmware, you may need to repeat this workaround.

 ## USB devices without an expected interface